gi-dellav/rocketup/rocketup/content/posts/beating_uttt.md

 When *n* and *k* are used during the evaluation of multiple moves, another formula needs to be used in order to split the number of turns analyzed based on the number of legal moves considered (called *l*), where we find $n' = n - \log_k(l)$.

-Thanks to the fact that this formula scales based on the value of *l*, we can consider small deltas between average and maximum compute time for the evaluation function (the runtime is now highly predicatable, like MCTS or NNs), being that, with $f(k,n,l) = k^{\,n - \log_k l}$ (equal to the number of evaluations for each legal move), $l*f(k,n,l)$ is equal to the total number of board evaluations and it scales linearly (with ANY value of $l>1$) with the compute time used to analyze all legal moves.
+Thanks to the fact that this formula scales based on the value of *l*, we can consider small deltas between average and maximum compute time for the evaluation function (the runtime is now highly predicatable, like MCTS or NNs), being that, with $f(k,n,l) = k^{\,n - \log_k l}$ (equal to the number of evaluations for each legal move), $l*f(k,n,l)$ is equal to the total number of board evaluations and it scales linearly (with $l>1$) with the compute time used to analyze all legal moves.

 ## Part III.
 Preparing the function

-[rewrite]

-Now, we have our WeightedUTTT alghorithm, but we need a way to optimize its parameters, so we are going to design 2 different reward functions that act as the real "optimized" functions (think of it as a way to reward great operations and punish bad attempts, kinda like giving a treat to a dog every time he does a trick):
+Now, we have our WeightedUTTT alghorithm, but we need a way to optimize its parameters, so we are going to design a reward functions that act as the real "optimized" functions (think of it as a way to reward great operations and punish bad attempts, kinda like giving a treat to a dog every time he does a trick):

-- *self-play reward function*: Plays against the current best set of parameters, gets a reward of +*n* if it wins and -(1/*n*) if it loses, with *n* equal to the best sets of parameters already defeated plus 1.
-- *Monte Carlo's enemy reward function*: Plays 6 matches against a bot that uses the MCST with a predefined number of iterations, starts with the reward of -3 and adds 1 for each win; when it wins 4 out of 6 matches, it multiplies the number of interations by K and gives an extra bonus of +6; this allows to keep training against better and better opponents.

-We are going to test both of those reward function with 3 different global optimization alghorithms; for the first alghorithm we'll try [genetic alghorithms](https://en.wikipedia.org/wiki/Genetic_algorithm), which simulate evolution creating generations and generations of individuals that have the set of parameters as their genotype.

-[/rewrite]
+The reward function needs to take only the set of parameter and return an integer that expresses the quality of the set of parameters: it will start with $r=0$, play 10 matches against a 1k-rollout MCTS, adds 1 to $r$ for each win and subtracts 1 for each loss.

+Then, if $r>=0$, it plays 2 matches against the previous best set of parameters, add 5 to $r$ for each win and subtracts 2 for each loss.

+The reward function will return an integer value between -10 and +20, expressing the quality of the current set of parameters; the objective is to consisently hit high values of said reward function.

 ---